3DCdsc/Intro_to_Git_Workshop/2_Git_With_Github.md

 ## Route 1: Uploading an exisiting repository on local machine to Github

-This route is applicable when you have created a local Git repository on your machine, and want to upload it online onto Github, perhaps to collaborate with your teammates.
-We shall be using the local git repsitory we created last session as an example.
+This route is applicable when you have created a **local Git repository on your machine**, and want to **upload it online onto Github**, perhaps to collaborate with your teammates.

-(If you have attended the last lesson, you may skip these steps) Please refer to to [The Day 0 Notes](0_Install_Git.md) to install Git.
+Please refer to to [The Day 0 Notes](0_Install_Git.md) to install Git. (if not already done)

 Then follow the steps below to create a Git respoitory on your local computer containing these files.

-1. Create a git repository inside an empty folder with `git init`
+1. **Create** a git repository inside an empty folder with `git init`
-2. Download sample project files for a website from here: https://github.com/kaypohleb/js-teaching
+2. **Download sample project files** for a website from here: https://github.com/kaypohleb/js-teaching
-3. Unzip the files into the empty folder with the git repository
+3. **Unzip** the files into the empty folder with the git repository
-4. `git add -a` to add all new files to the staging area
+4. `git add -a` to add all new files to the **staging area**
-5. `git commit -m 'Initial Commit'` to commit the new files into the git repsitory.
+5. `git commit -m 'Initial Commit'` to **commit** the new files into the git repository.

 ![](images/ss-download-zip.png)